Zowe-Java-SDK/ZosShell/README.md

 ## Trouble Shooting

-Logback logging is set up and configuration is located under src/main/resources/logback.xml
+log4j2 logging is set up and configuration is located under src/main/resources/log4j2.xml

 It is configured to produce output logging while application is running under the running directory where the application was kicked off.

 You are free to change configuration accordingly for your needs.